-FakeClients.com/dynamic-poses is an easy-to-use, free tool for beginning illustrators to practice their skills in drawing and illustration dynamic poses.
-Using the dynamic poses generator you can create a randomly generated dynamic pose so you can practice drawing dynamic poses.
+The FakeClients dynamic poses generator is an easy-to-use, free tool for beginning illustrators to practice their skills in drawing, illustrating, and painting dynamic poses.
+Using the dynamic poses generator you will get a randomly generated dynamic pose image, all of which are of a high quality and resolution.
 Use these images to practice, fill up your portfolio, or prepare for a job interview.

-To generate your first dynamic pose reference image, simply click the "Generate Brief"-button.
+To generate your first dynamic pose reference image, simply click the "Generate Pose" button.
 A randomly generated dynamic pose reference image will be generated for you.
-Because of the large number of images, there are plenty of images you can use.
-Click the button as much as you want until you get an illustration brief you would like to work on.
-Try to work on the fake client briefs just like you would when working on a real client's request and go through your whole illustration process to get as much practice and the best result.
+Because of the large number of images, you probably won't run out of them soon.
+Click the button as much as you want until you get a dynamic pose you would like to use as a reference.
+Try your best to finish the drawing or illustration, even if the pose seems too complex to get as much practice and realize the best results.

 Once you are finished with your illustration, you can add it to your portfolio, share it, or try to get some feedback on the feedback platform of FakeClients.
 Go to FakeClients.com/feedback and post your illustration and the other FakeClients users will gladly offer you helpful feedback for you to improve your illustration.
 To improve your chances of getting feedback, be sure to give some feedback to other users and ask them what they think about your work.
 Don’t be afraid to post your work on FakeClients.com/feedback, it doesn’t matter if you’re an absolute beginner or a professional, the community on our feedback platform will be kind and provide you with the feedback you need.
 If you want to get some more exposure for your work and social media account, you can check the “allow sharing” checkbox on the feedback form.
 Your illustration will automatically be shared on the FakeClients Instagram account and your username will be tagged if you decide to fill that in as well.
 You can also share your illustrations on Instagram or other social media platforms using the hashtag ‘#fakeclients’.

-Many people decide to use FakeClients’ generator as a drawing challenge.
+Many people decide to use FakeClients’ dynamic pose generator as a drawing challenge.
 This is an excellent way to get yourself to practice illustration.
-Simply create a list of a number of briefs and decide on what timeframe you’d like to complete the challenge.
+Simply create a list of a number of dynamic pose images and decide on what timeframe you’d like to complete the challenge.
 These drawing challenges typically last for 10-30 days but some people even decide to do it for 100 days or more.
 When you use FakeClients, deciding the duration of the challenge is completely up to you.
 You can even decide to use it twice a day or a few times per week.